Categories

 Book Radar

-Oh, hey, would you look at that—it’s Thursday again!
-That means it’s time to receive more bookish goodness in your inbox!
-I have traveled alllllllll the way to the last page of the Internet to find you some exciting adaptation news, cover reveals, and book talk.
-Plus I’ve included a picture of my little orange monsters, some trivia, and more!
-Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™
+Moving on to today’s newsletter: I don’t have a lot of news for you today, but what I do have is exciting.
+There’s adaptation news and book talk, plus I’ve included a picture of one of my sassy orange monsters, some trivia, and more!
+Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now.
+I’ll see you again on Monday. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™

 Deals, Reals, and Squeals!